Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 While most schools use technology to turn in school work, projects and papers, you may still want to stock up on pens, notebooks, and your other favorite supplies.

-And FYI, printers are usually not necessary in college due to so much being turned in online.
+And FYI, printers are usually not necessary in college due to so much being turned in online and many schools have them readily available either in the dorm or in the library or student center.
 If you do decide to bring a printer, be sure it has a cable to directly connect it to your computer.
 Most school networks will not allow you to put a printer on their network.

 Keep In Mind: Hutch Clearance

-Keep in mind as you shop for your desktops, your dorm may provide a desk hutch which will limit the height of items at the back of the desk.
+Keep in mind as you shop for your desk area, your dorm may provide a desk hutch which will limit the height of items at the back of the desk.
 If you end up bringing your own desk hutch, popular desk hutches have clearance below the bottom shelf of 15″-24″.

 Down The Road: Covering A Dorm Desk